 Chicago Housing Market Update

-The recovering Chicago housing market is facing some strong challenges, yet is weaknesses may well be key strengths by 2020.
-The Chicago market health rating is still one of the lowest in the country (only Washington DC had a lower price performance outlook).
+The recovering Chicago housing market is facing some strong challenges, yet its weaknesses may well be key strengths by 2020.
+The Chicago market health rating was one of the lowest in the country (only Washington DC had a lower price performance outlook), yet that could be changing.

 Despite losing residents at a high rate, Chicago is still America’s third largest city and the Trump economic plan may reach into Illinois to bring manufacturing jobs back.
 But is Chicago a golden opportunity for real estate investors or as risky a bet as possible?
 There is optimism as you’ll read below, yet support for growth and prosperity seems to be missing in the windy city.